Best RV Internet Options (2026): Starlink and T-Mobile Compared

 Unlimited$160/mo.
 Pause for up to 90 days for $10/mo.

-Residential customers have been able to get 5G home internet from the big carriers for a while, with speeds that rival wired internet connections like cable and fiber.
-These internet plans are limited to a fixed address and will not work if you take your home router with you in the RV.
-However, T-Mobile is the first major carrier to let you take its home internet on the road with you.
+Residential customers have been able to get 5G home internet with great speeds for a while.
+These internet plans are limited to a fixed address and will not work if you take your home router with you when traveling.
+However, T-Mobile is the first major carrier to let you take its home internet on the road.

 T-Mobile AWAY requires an AC output, so if your RV or other vehicles don’t have one, a DC inverter device can work. | Photo by Andreas Rivera for SatelliteInternet.com